trntsmn/gifsmas/Readme.md

+# Step zero
+*Background:* This is a NodeJs project.
+To work on NodeJs you must install it.
+Goto [nodejs.org] and download version 5.x.x.
+After you have node installed you'll need to install bower.
+The is done from the command line as are the rest of the commands below.
+Type `sudo npm install -g bower` to install bower globally.
+Now you're ready to begin.

 # Step one
-Install all server dependencies with `npm install`.
+Install all serverside dependencies with `npm install`.
 Then install the frontend dependencies with `bower install`.

 # Step two